 Corporate performance management (CPM) is a process that’s always changing to meet the ever-growing needs of a growing business.

-And it’s essential for any successful organization to monitor its corporate performance in order to manage the health of an organization and help it scale.
+And it’s essential for any successful organization to monitor its corporate performance to manage its health and help it scale.

 How do you do this successfully?